Fast Charging Cables: The Ultimate Guide

 The best approach is to gently coil your cable in a loose loop, following its natural curve.
 Avoid creating tight kinks or angles.
 Many quality cables come with a small tie or strap for this exact purpose—use it!
 This simple step keeps your cable tidy and prevents it from getting tangled with other items, which can cause even more damage.
 A little care in how you store your cable makes a huge difference.

-Simple Ways to Prevent Damage
+Easy Ways to Prevent Fraying and Damage

 The most vulnerable parts of any cable are the points where the cord meets the connector heads.
 To prevent damage, always grip the connector itself when plugging or unplugging your cable—never pull on the cord.
 Yanking the cord puts immense strain on this connection point and is the fastest way to cause a failure.